 - you are a lover of winter sports;

-- you want to immerse yourself in a very particular multicultural environment.
+- you want to immerse yourself in a very unique multicultural environment.

-A famous advertisement in Italy said that if we compare Italy to a house, Emilia Romagna is definitely its cuisine.
+A famous advertisement in Italy said that if we compare Italy to a house, Emilia Romagna is definitely its kitchen.

-It may not be so, but undoubtedly many of the most famous Italian products in the world come from here: Parma ham, Parmesan cheese, tortellini, piadina and fine Modena balsamic vinegar.
+That may not be exactly the case, but undoubtedly many of the world’s most famous Italian products come from right here: prosciutto di Parma, Parmigiano, tortellini, piadina, and the prized balsamic vinegar of Modena.

-For lovers of gastronomy, Emilia-Romagna is definitely a recommended stop.
+For food lovers certainly Emilia-Romagna is a recommended stop.

 But this region is also the land of magnificent Renaissance cities such as Bologna, Ferrara and Modena.

-Along the sunny, and somewhat crowded, beaches of the Riviera Romagnola, in Rimini, Riccione and Cattolica, many tourists choose to spend their summer holidays.
+Along the sunny, and somewhat crowded, beaches of the Riviera Romagnola, in Rimini, Riccione and Cattolica, many tourists choose to spend their summer vacations.

 Emilia Romagna also very famous spas such as Salsomaggiore Terme.

 - you are a food and wine lover and want to taste the specialties where they are produced;

 - you love historic cities and prefer those that are not too crowded;